THC-O in South Carolina

 South Carolina has no recreational cannabis program.
 Federal restrictions on hemp-derived cannabinoids would eliminate the primary source of legal THC products for consumers in the state.

-This compound is not currently legal in your state.
+Learn what's changing →This compound is not currently legal in South Carolina.

 All Compounds in South Carolina